Multi platform kotlin client for Elasticsearch & Opensearch

 println("${tb.key}: ${tb.docCount}")

-// and we can get named sub aggregations from jsonObject
+// and we can get to the named sub aggregations from jsonObject

 val colors = jsonObject.termsResult(MyAggNames.BY_COLOR)